Code-Institute-Submissions/artontray-PROJECT3/README.md

 A Main menu has been created to give easy access to differents sections :
 - Play Game
 - See the instructions of the Game
-- See the top5 players score of each Level of difficulty
+- See the top5 players score for each Level of difficulty

 ![Main menu](assets/images/readme-images/cowsaymain2.png)